pthomas551/phase-0/week-1/tracking-changes-reflection.md

 What are the 3 stages of a git change and how do you move a file from one stage to the other?

-1. Create feature branch (git checkout -b feature_branch_name)

-2. Create or edit files as needed
+1. Make changes and save file

+2. Add file to commit (git add)

-3. Commit changes to feature branch (git commit -m)
+3. Commit changes (git commit)

 Write a handy cheatsheet of the commands you need to commit your changes?

+(To commit to local repo use 1-3 only)

 1. git status
 2. git add (filename)
 3. git commit -m "message"
+4. git checkout master
+5. git pull origin master
+6. git checkout feature-branch-name
+7. git merge master
+8. git push origin feature-branch-name

 What is a pull request and how do you create and merge one?